-- mastery of subject matter; - effectiveness in teaching; - achievement in research, scholarly, and creative activity; - effectiveness of public service; - effectiveness of university service; - demonstration of professional development; and - quality of total contribution to the university. - commitment to diversity, equity, accessibility, and inclusion
+- mastery of subject matter:

+- effectiveness in teaching;

+- achievement in research, scholarly, and creative activity;

+- effectiveness of public service;

+- effectiveness of university service;

+- demonstration of professional development; and

+- quality of total contribution to the university.

 In addition, departments or disciplines may elaborate in writing, with Faculty Senate approval, on these or other criteria which take into account the distinctive nature of the discipline or special university assignment.
 See Unit Criteria.